pangan/task_list/README.md

      It shows the time user has started to work on that task.
   6. By moving the task from Doing to Done column, a timestamp is written automatically.
      It shows the time user has completed the task.
+  7. It is possible to filter tasks by pressing Show All/My tasks
+  8. It is possible to filter (turn off) each column by clicking on its header.

 Installation